|

 scene, and the ukulele music circuit earning wide public acclaim.

-Marc’s musical accolades have seen him
+Marc’s musical accolades have seen

-Ireland, Germany, Austria and even the
+in Ireland, Germany, Austria and even the

 USA.